-Giving birth means opening yourself up and allowing the birth to happen.This opening-up during the birth requires time and a protected setting with no or minimal disturbances so that an atmosphere of trust can develop.
+Giving birth means opening yourself up and allowing the birth to happen.This opening-up during the birth requires time and a protected setting with minimal disturbances so that an atmosphere of trust can develop.

 At Geburtshaus Zürcher Oberland, a midwife will be there to assist you at all times during the birth and will be exclusively responsible for you (hence the term one-to-one care).

 At Geburtshaus Zürcher Oberland, we guarantee a protected, low-stimulus setting, in part thanks to the one-to-one care we provide.